 The McKenzie River, known as one of Oregon’s most pristine and healthy rivers, is the sole source of drinking water for nearly 200,000 residents in and around the City of Eugene, Oregon.
 While most of the land within the McKenzie River Watershed is National Forest land, the riparian corridors are largely in private ownership.
 These riparian areas are critical to buffering the river from human uses in the watershed, including forest harvest, agriculture, development, and transportation.

 In 2010, Eugene Water & Electric Board’s Source Water Protection Program convened a collaborative stakeholder group to design and implement an incentive-based strategy to protect existing healthy riparian areas and restore degraded riparian forests along the McKenzie River through voluntary actions.
-This stakeholder group is now known as the Pure Water Partners.
+This program, known as the Voluntary Incentives Program, was launched in 2014, and rebranded as the Pure Water Partners in 2016.